getify/foi-lang/formalization-work/Foi-Specification.md

 **Cross-uses.** The same shapes and prefix-match rule apply at two other sites: `?as` patterns inside handler arms (§6.3.2) and `:Effects(...)` type-signature declarations (§6.13).
 At all three sites, a named effect-kind path denotes a prefix subtree.
+The brace form is also admitted at standalone `?as`/`!as` binary expressions (§9's TypeCompareBinExpr), with the same OR-union prefix-match semantics as handler-arm patterns.

 #### §6.3.2 Arms